-If the key's activation date is set and in the past, the key is published (regardless of publication date) and used to sign the zone.
+If the key's activation date is set and is in the past, the key is published (regardless of publication date) and used to sign the zone.

-If the key's revocation date is set and in the past, and the key is published, then the key is revoked, and the revoked key is used to sign the zone.
+If the key's revocation date is set and is in the past, and the key is published, then the key is revoked, and the revoked key is used to sign the zone.

-If either of the key's unpublication or deletion dates are set and in the past, the key is NOT published or used to sign the zone, regardless of any other metadata.
+If either the key's unpublication or deletion date is set and in the past, the key is NOT published or used to sign the zone, regardless of any other metadata.

-If key's sync publication date is set and in the past, synchronization records (type CDS and/or CDNSKEY) are created.
+If the key's sync publication date is set and is in the past, synchronization records (type CDS and/or CDNSKEY) are created.

-If key's sync deletion date is set and in the past, synchronization records (type CDS and/or CDNSKEY) are removed.
+If the key's sync deletion date is set and is in the past, synchronization records (type CDS and/or CDNSKEY) are removed.

-- -T ttl Specifies a TTL to be used for new DNSKEY records imported into the zone from the key repository.
+- -T ttl This option specifies a TTL to be used for new DNSKEY records imported into the zone from the key repository.
 If not specified, the default is the TTL value from the zone's SOA record.
 This option is ignored when signing without -S, since DNSKEY records are not imported from the key repository in that case.
-It is also ignored if there are any pre-existing DNSKEY records at the zone apex, in which case new records' TTL values will be set to match them, or if any of the imported DNSKEY records had a default TTL value.
-In the event of a a conflict between TTL values in imported keys, the shortest one is used. - -t Print statistics at completion. - -u Update NSEC/NSEC3 chain when re-signing a previously signed zone.
-With this option, a zone signed with NSEC can be switched to NSEC3, or a zone signed with NSEC3 can be switch to NSEC or to NSEC3 with different parameters.
-Without this option, dnssec-signzone will retain the existing chain when re-signing. - -v level Sets the debugging level. - -x Only sign the DNSKEY, CDNSKEY, and CDS RRsets with key-signing keys, and omit signatures from zone-signing keys.
-(This is similar to the dnssec-dnskey-kskonly yes; zone option in named.) - -z Ignore KSK flag on key when determining what to sign.
+It is also ignored if there are any pre-existing DNSKEY records at the zone apex, in which case new records' TTL values are set to match them, or if any of the imported DNSKEY records had a default TTL value.
+In the event of a conflict between TTL values in imported keys, the shortest one is used. - -t This option prints statistics at completion. - -u This option updates the NSEC/NSEC3 chain when re-signing a previously signed zone.
+With this option, a zone signed with NSEC can be switched to NSEC3, or a zone signed with NSEC3 can be switched to NSEC or to NSEC3 with different parameters.
+Without this option, dnssec-signzone retains the existing chain when re-signing. - -v level This option sets the debugging level. - -x This option indicates that BIND 9 should only sign the DNSKEY, CDNSKEY, and CDS RRsets with key-signing keys, and should omit signatures from zone-signing keys.
+(This is similar to the dnssec-dnskey-kskonly yes; zone option in named.) - -z This option indicates that BIND 9 should ignore the KSK flag on keys when determining what to sign.
 This causes KSK-flagged keys to sign all records, not just the DNSKEY RRset.
-(This is similar to the update-check-ksk no; zone option in named.) - -3 salt Generate an NSEC3 chain with the given hex encoded salt.
-A dash (salt) can be used to indicate that no salt is to be used when generating the NSEC3 chain. - -H iterations When generating an NSEC3 chain, use this many iterations.
-The default is 10. - -A When generating an NSEC3 chain set the OPTOUT flag on all NSEC3 records and do not generate NSEC3 records for insecure delegations.
+(This is similar to the update-check-ksk no; zone option in named.) - -3 salt This option generates an NSEC3 chain with the given hex-encoded salt.
+A dash (-) can be used to indicate that no salt is to be used when generating the NSEC3 chain. - -H iterations This option indicates that, when generating an NSEC3 chain, BIND 9 should use this many iterations.
+The default is 10. - -A This option indicates that, when generating an NSEC3 chain, BIND 9 should set the OPTOUT flag on all NSEC3 records and should not generate NSEC3 records for insecure delegations.